-Reference Humans have been fighting viruses throughout history.
-Here are the 12 viruses that are the world's worst killers, based on their mortality rates, or the sheer numbers of people they have killed.
+Reference These are the 12 most lethal viruses, based on their mortality rates or the number of people they have killed.

 Moms who want their daughters to exercise need to practice what they preach, a small new study shows.

 Being bullied during childhood may have even graver consequences for mental health in adulthood than being neglected or abused, according to a new study.